 Its not hard to whip up a recipe for a quick trip through Myanmar.
 Take a couple of days in Bagan to see some of the 2000 temples.
 Add a little cruise down the Irrawady if that’s to your taste.
-Whip in a dose of Mandalay in order to visit the Mahagandayon monastery, and the few remaining teak houses and bridges in this last imperial town.
-Perhaps a side trip to Maymyo, once a colonial British hill station, now renamed Pyin Oo Lwin and more like Myanmar’s Abbotabad.
+Fold in a dose of Mandalay in order to visit the Mahagandayon monastery, and the few remaining teak houses and bridges in this last imperial town.
+Perhaps a pinch of Maymyo, once a colonial British hill station, now renamed Pyin Oo Lwin; somewhat like Myanmar’s Abbotabad.
 Cross over the central highlands, perhaps stopping for a quick look at the numerous statues of Buddhas left by visitors at the Pindaya caves, and then on to a day or two of relaxed boating around Lake Inle, looking at the floating gardens, visiting the Nga Phe Kyaung monastery, famous for its jumping cats, and the Indein pagoda complex.
 Before flying out of a Yangon in slow decline from its colonial glory days, like a lesser Kolkata, visit the Shwedagon pagoda and the sleeping Buddha at Chauk Htat Gyi.
 Allow plenty of time for the mixture to settle into your soul.
 Add a dash of other sights which are accessible, and its food.

 That is the easy part.
+The flavour of the whole is hard to anticipate before you travel.
 The hard part is to get a feel of what the country is like before leaving home.
 The military dictatorship which lasted from 1962 has slowly ceded space to an elected government.
 I looked for books on Burma.
 There are many books with deal with the events before the recent elections.
 A graphic travelogue called "Burma Chronicles" by Guy DeLisle was published in 2009.
 It is about his experiences in Myanmar as an expatriate.
 "Burma’s Spring" by Rosalyn Russell is almost a companion volume, talking of her time in Myanmar as an expat a little later.
 Both authors were journalists living in Myanmar with their spouse who worked with an NGO.

 I wanted to know a bit more about Burmese history than the oral history told and retold in the family, histories of the Japanese advance and retreat during the war, and oblique references from the history of the Indian freedom struggle.
 The book "The River of Lost Footsteps" by Thant Myint-U fills this niche.
 It is a very readable popular history which takes you from the early years of the Burmese state to modern times.